Service Learning Trips

 *Third-year language proficiency required.

 Vietnam (June 8 – June 23, 2019)

 Students will volunteer at the Bac Ninh Orphanage and Nurturing Center for Deaf Children near Hanoi.
-Service often includes working with young children, painting and repairing facilities, and gardening.
+Service may include working with young children, painting and repairing facilities, and gardening.
 Students will meet with individuals who suffer from the effects of Agent Orange used during the Vietnam War.
-This project includes a week-long homestay with Vietnamese families.
-Cultural experiences may include visiting remote Hmong ethnic villages, taking boat trips on Ha Long Bay, or exploring the historical Vinh Moc tunnels.
+This project will include a week-long homestay with Vietnamese families.
+Cultural experiences may include visiting remote Hmong ethnic villages, taking boat trips on Ha Long Bay, and exploring the historical Vinh Moc tunnels.